CO@Work 2024

 Wednesday, 25.09.2024 Energy Systems

-10:00 Inci Yüksel-Ergün Data Preprocessing and Data Quality Assessment for Energy System Optimization
+10:00 Inci Yüksel-Ergün Data Preprocessing and Data Quality Assessment for Energy System Optimization (slides) (video)

-11:15 Jaap Pedersen Quota Steiner Tree Problem and its Application on Wind Farm Planning
+11:15 Jaap Pedersen Quota Steiner Tree Problem and its Application on Wind Farm Planning (slides) (video)

 14:15-